mweagle/Sparta/content/docs/s3site/index.md

 ### <a href="{{< relref "#apiGateway" >}}">Create the API Gateway</a>

-The next step is to create an API Gateway
+The next step is to create an API Gateway instance and Stage, so that the API will be publicly available.
-on the API:

 {{< highlight go >}}
 apiStage := sparta.NewStage("v1")